tinaponting/ai-robots-scrapers/README.md

 # Updates: **
 ###WORKNG ON A NEW LIST, HAVE Patience / working now: Ready - / I more to update, and check so it works, updated Lists!###

+* Updated:260325: LIGHTPD -added, fill in yourself!
-* Updated:2603§5: Hugo-config.yaml-nothanksAI - At LAst....
+* Updated:260325: Hugo-config.yaml-nothanksAI - At LAst....
-* Updated:2603§5: BLOCK ai php - updated witn most scrapers hell!
+* Updated:260325: BLOCK ai php - updated witn most scrapers hell!
 * Updated:260307:  Fork of blockaai crawlers, renamned to:  Fork of blockaai crawlers-AI wordpress robots.txt
 * ADDED:260304: Strictpattern Ai, if they refuses to go away:)
 * Updated:260304: ROBOTS-HTACCESSTOUSE.txt renamed from: ROBOTS-HTACCESS.txt